 Verbal reasoning tests reveal how well you can analyse written information.
-Usually the format is a short passage of text followed by true, false and cannot say questions.
+Usually, the format is a short passage of text followed by true, false and cannot say questions.
 They’re designed to assess your ability to understand what you’ve read, think constructively and reach accurate conclusions.
 Here are ten tips on how to pass a verbal reasoning test.

 1. Find out who your test provider will be

 As soon as you find out you’re going to sit a verbal reasoning test, ask to see a sample of the questions.
 That’s because all verbal reasoning tests aren’t the same.
 They’re produced by a number of different test providers – the main ones being SHL, Kenexa, Saville, Cubiks and Talent Q. Knowing which provider is responsible for the test you’ll be doing means you can practise on the right type of test.
 That will be a big advantage when it comes to the real thing.